 We need your continued support to progress the opportunities and actions we set out earlier and in this section.
-We will be continuing our conversations with you on how best to take this forward – both in terms of delivery and in refining the detail where further work is needed; this is likely to involve more focussed work on specific themes or around particular geographical areas (e.g. the opportunity catchments).
+We will be continuing our conversations with you on how best to take this forward – both in terms of delivery and in refining the detail where further work is needed.
+This is likely to involve more focused work on specific themes or around particular geographical areas (e.g. the opportunity catchments).

-So, we encourage all stakeholders, existing and new, to get involved - further details on how to do this are in the next section.
+So, we encourage all stakeholders, existing and new, to get involved.

-This theme is only the beginning of the journey as we work with people to improve the management of South West Wales’ natural resources.
+This theme is only the beginning of the journey as we work with people to improve the management of South West Wales.
 If you would like to be part of this process, please get in touch with us using the form below.
-Alternatively, please email us direct at: Southwest.firstname.lastname@example.org
+Alternatively, please email us direct at: Southwest.email@example.com